 My fave places: Dr Laura Varnam’s Du Maurier Country

 Daphne du Maurier was one of Cornwall's best known writers and her books are pretty much synonymous with the Duchy.
-As the new film adaption Rebecca drops this week Dr Laura Varnam picks her fave Du Maurier inspired places - ready?
+Literary expert Dr Laura Varnam picks her fave Du Maurier inspired places - ready?
 Let's go.

 In Rebecca, the fictional estate Manderley plays a central role, based on Menabilly, one of author Daphne du Maurier’s Cornish houses, but where else in Cornwall can we go to find out what inspired her writing (and which books should we be reading where?).